FairwindsOps/goldilocks/README.md

 The `dashboard` and `summary` commands can exclude recommendations for a list of comma separated container names using the `--exclude-containers` argument.
 This option can be useful for hiding recommendations for sidecar containers for things like Linkerd and Istio.

-Containers can be excluded for individual deployments by applying an annotation to any deployment.
-The annotation value should be a list of comma separated container names.
-The annotation value will be combined with any values provided through the `--exclude-containers` argument.
+Containers can be excluded for individual deployments by applying a label to any deployment.
+The label value should be a list of comma separated container names.
+The label value will be combined with any values provided through the `--exclude-containers` argument.

-Example annotation:
+Example label:

-`goldilocks.fairwinds.com/exclude-containers: linkerd-proxy,istio-proxy`
+`kubectl label deployment myapp goldilocks.fairwinds.com/exclude-containers=linkerd-proxy,istio-proxy`